 Except for Connecticut, all American states require that aestheticians undergo a certain amount of training before getting licensed.
 The number of hours required varies from state to state, but can be around 260 to 600.
-This training must take place at an accredited school.
 Once students have completed their training, they will need to pass a written and a practical, hands-on exam.
-They will then finally become licensed through either the state board of cosmetology or department of health.
+They will then finally become licensed through either the state board of cosmetology or the department of health.

 Part of the appeal of the medical esthetics industry is that anyone can join, no matter their previous level of experience.
 We welcome anyone who is willing to learn — whether you are an established aesthetician or someone entirely new to the beauty industry.